Llangennech derailment: Aftermath

 The undamaged wagons were removed from the site on 31 August.
 Those at the front of the train were taken to Margam, whilst those at the rear were taken to Llandeilo Junction.
 Work to recover the derailed wagons started on 1 September, with the aim of recovering two wagons a day.
 Two of the derailed wagons were cut up in situ.
 The rest were lifted by a rail crane and removed by road, with the last wagon being removed on 8 September.

 By 1 February 2021, the clean-up operation was nearing completion, with the work scheduled to be complete by the end of February.
 NRW said that the recovery operation was the most challenging event since the Sea Empress oil spill in 1996.
 Monitoring of the area affected by the oil spill would continue until 2026.

 The line was reopened on 8 March 2021 after a total of 37,500 hours of repair and environmental protection work.
 Some 30,000 tonnes of soil had been removed.
+In August 2026, Network rail sued DB Cargo UK and Touax Rail for £5million over the derailment.
+It claimed that DB Cargo UK had "breached a contractural duty to ensure that reasonable care was taken" maintaining the wagon which caused the derailment.
+Touax Rail are alleged to have "not maintained the wagon with reasonable care.